 The spring equinox brings about a bizarre event up at the North Pole.
 From this date onwards, the area will witness endless daylight for up to six months.
 The opposite happens in the South Pole, where half a year of darkness will begin!

 Ever heard the idea that you can safely balance an egg on its head during the spring equinox?
 Neither have we, but don’t try it – it’s a myth!

-Do you know any interesting or fun facts about Spring that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Spring?
+Share them in the comments below!